 How to Develop User Registration Form in ReactJS ?

-Form is usually defined inside the <form> tag in conventional HTML code and also in ReactJS.
-It can have the usual form submission behavior that can take to a new page but that will not make use of react full potential, instead, as we all know it is done using react components.
+The Form is usually defined inside the <form> tag in conventional HTML code and also in ReactJS.
+It can have the usual form submission behavior that can take it to a new page but that will not make use of React’s full potential, instead, as we all know it is done using react components.

 Using useState with the form data: Every component can have its own states, these states can be updated using the hook useState and the effect will be reflected through the component.